 - Evolutionary theories explore how variances in personality may be a result of natural selection.
 Charles Darwin is the founder of the theory of evolution of the species upon which the evolutionary approach to personality psychology is based.

 - Drive theories attempt to explain personality based on primary and secondary drives.
 For example, personality could develop from consistent habitual responses of an individual (i.e., their habits).
 The secondary, or acquired, drives are learned through a process of classical conditioning.
 Furthermore, the secondary drives are built on primary drives and may vary based on the social environment (e.g., culture).
 John Dollard and Neal Elgar Miller are associated with this school of thought.

 Personality psychologists may work in mental health facilities, rehabilitation centers, hospitals and clinics or may have a private practice and work out of their office.
 Those who focus more on research may work in the academic field in colleges or universities or work for governmental agencies or private research organizations.
-Students interested in continuing their education in personality psychology can visit our list of the most affordable personality psychology graduate degree programs.
+Students interested in continuing their education in personality psychology can visit our list of the most affordable personality psychology masters degree programs.

 School psychology incorporates multiple branches of psychology (educational, developmental, clinical, community and applied behavior analysis) into the practice of consultation, intervention and assessment of school childrens’ psychological health to help meet educational needs.
 This is done in collaboration with families, teachers, and school administrators.
 The science of school psychology is historically grounded in educational psychology.
 School psychology is a somewhat new practice as it began in the early 20th century when the need for special education learning arose more in the classroom.
 The formation of school psychology education has matured throughout the years to include diverse training in research and application to equip school psychologists to provide a variety of services to students, school administrators, teachers and community programs.